Do Cats Eat Grass When Sick? The Myth vs. 4 Real Reasons

 3. Relieving Constipation

 Think of grass as a natural fiber supplement.
-For cats that aren’t vomiting it up, the fiber acts as a laxative to help bulk up stool and speed up digestion.
+For cats that aren’t vomiting it up, the fiber acts as a laxative to help bulk up stool and speed up digestion, making it easier to pass.

 4. Boredom & Texture (Psychological)